HCL-TECH-SOFTWARE/digital-experience/docs/getting_started/product_overview/forms_building.md

 # Form Application Builder

+HCL DX provides the HCL LEAP product to allows business users to create and deploy customer engagement applications and forms.
+Customers have used HCL LEAP to build applications like Issue and resolution tracking, Customer change requests, Supply chain certification, Healthcare tracking, Business requests, Customer acquisition and Employee onboarding.

+## Forms Builder

+## Integrated Workflow

-HCL Leap is an agile, easy-to-use tool that allows business users control over creating and deploying customer engagement applications and forms and transforming processes to be more efficient.
+ and transforming processes to be more efficient.
 It allows you to easily create sophisticated web applications for data collection and process automation.
 Transform your business processes and be more efficient.

 Build custom web application in minutes!